Pimmz/Home-Energy-Saving-Store/Testing.md

 ### Python (Unit Testing)

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Adjust the code below (file names, etc.) to match your own project files/folders.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 I have used Django's built-in unit testing framework to test the application functionality.

 In order to run the tests, I ran the following command in the terminal each time: